RobotecAI/RobotecGPULidar/README.md

 # Lidar simulator with the use of Nvidia Optix reycast

 Application simulating Lidar rays on GPU with Nvidia Optix Technology.
-Our target is Ubuntu 18.04.
+Our target is Ubuntu 20.04.
 It has also been tested with Windows and Visual Studio 2017,

 ### Dependencies

-* **CUDA 10.1 or later**
+* **CUDA 11.2 or later**
     * Downloads available from developer.nvidia.com
     * Add /usr/local/cuda/bin to your PATH
-* **OptiX 7 SDK**
+* **OptiX 7.2 SDK**
     * Dowload available here: [NVIDIA-Optix](http://developer.nvidia.com/optix)"
     * Linux:
         * set the environment variable `OptiX_INSTALL_DIR` to wherever you installed the SDK.
-        `export OptiX_INSTALL_DIR=<wherever you installed OptiX 7.0 SDK>`.
+        `export OptiX_INSTALL_DIR=<wherever you installed OptiX 7.2 SDK>`.
 Best add this line to your ~/.bashrc file.
-        * Optix 7.0 requires NVidia drivers version 435 or later.
+        * Optix 7.2 requires NVidia drivers version 455.28 or later.
 Make sure you update to the version your GPU supports.
 You may need to uninstall older drivers.
 Rebooting your machine after such reinstall is necessary.
-        * Install compiler, dkms, libxi, xinerama
-        `apt -y install build-essential dkms libglfw3-dev pkg-config libglvnd-dev`
+        * Install compiler, dkms, libxi, xinerama `sudo apt -y install build-essential dkms libglfw3-dev pkg-config libglvnd-dev cmake cmake-curses-gui libxinerama-dev libxcursor-dev`
     * Windows: the installer should automatically put it into the right directory
 * **git-lfs** - note that if you were using simulation before, you have it installed.
 Otherwise see below